 ULTRA FORCE VENTING Category IV Positive pressure in vent, above atmospheric.
 These models will produce excessive condensate in vent.
 Vent system must not be combined with any other appliances.
-Flue gas temperatures less than 140°F. • Condensing water heater, thermal efficiency of this product will produce condensate in the vent system, the heater is equipped with provision for draining condensate from ver system. • PH of condensate approximately 3.59; within tolerance for cast iron drains.
+Condensing water heater, thermal efficiency of this product will produce condensate in the vent system, the heater is equipped with provision for draining condensate from vent system.
+PH of condensate approximately 3.59; within tolerance for cast iron drains.
 Type venting May be installed Direct Vent; draws all fresh air for combustion from and discharges flue gases to the outdoor atmosphere through 2 pipes.
 May be installed Conventional Vent; uses room air for combustion and discharges flue gases to the outdoor atmosphere through 1 pipe.
 Vertical and horizontal Vent system can be terminated vertically or horizontally (side wall).
-Vent materials PVC schedule 40.
+Vent materials • PVC schedule 40.
 CPVC schedule 40.
 ABS schedule 40.
-Cellular Core PVC.
 Concentric Venting Concentric vent kits for all models.